Kale is not widely available in the Philippines.

 I’ve learnt that there are 50 varieties of kale, but for my recipes, I had to settle with organic Australian kale since it’s the only kind I could find.

 This recipe will yield roughly half a liter of sweet KALE-licious juice.
-I didn’t taste any bitterness as it was masked by the lemon, carrot and apple combo.
+I didn’t taste any bitterness thanks to the presence of lemon, carrot and apple.

 This would be great for people who are juicing kale for the first time.